hect1k/cpig/CONTRIBUTING.md

-# Contributing to c_color - Color Palette Generator
+# Contributing to cpig - Color Palette Inference Generator

-Thank you for considering contributing to **c_color**!
+Thank you for considering contributing to **cpig**!
 We welcome contributions from the community and look forward to making the tool even better with your help.
 Please follow the guidelines below to ensure a smooth contribution process.

 ## Table of Contents